China harps on ‘package solution’ for India’s bid to become UNSC permanent member

 The two sides exchanged views on upholding multilateralism, peacekeeping operations and counter-terrorism, he said.

-“As for India’s bid for permanent membership to the UNSC, I can reiterate China’s principled position on this issue.
-China supports UNSC reforms in a manner that increases the authority and efficacy of the UNSC, increases the representation and voice of developing countries so that small and medium-sized countries have a greater opportunity to participate in the decision making of the UNSC,? he said.
+“As for India’s bid for permanent membership to the UNSC, I can reiterate China’s principled position on this.
+China has been a supporter of Security Council reform, advocating that the reform should enhance the Council’s authority and efficacy and that priority be given to the increased representation and say of developing countries, with a view to enabling more small and medium-sized countries to participate in the decision-making of the Council,” he said.

-“It should be done through the widest possible democratic consultation and seek a package solution that takes into account the interests and concerns of all parties,” he said.
+“Efforts should be made to seek a package solution that accommodates all parties’ interests and concerns on the basis of extensive and democratic consultations,” he said.

 China is part of the permanent five (P5) of the UNSC with veto power has been stonewalling India’s efforts to become member of UN’s powerful body for years pointing to lack of consensus even though the other four, US, UK, France and Russia have expressed backing for New Delhi’s membership.